-The descriptions below (in this chapter) is a non exhaustive list, and merely reflects our interpretation to these guidelines:
+The descriptions below is a non exhaustive list, and merely reflects our interpretation to these guidelines:

 Restriction on activities

-- Extensions on CWS can only change the user’s search settings via the official Google setting override API.
+- Extensions can only change the user’s search settings via the official browser setting override API.

 - Single purpose: Extensions on CWS are limited to a single purpose (for example: weather extension).
 Extensions that provides search or change the user’s search setting, can change only the following settings: